buildkite/docs/pages/packages/helm.md

 <%= render_markdown partial: 'packages/helm_registry_slug' %>

-- `chart-release` is the unique release name for the Helm chart - must have no `.` in name.
-TODO: FIND LINK TO VALIDATION OF NAME
+- `chart-release` is the unique release name for the Helm chart - must have no `.` in name and be in lowercase.
+[General conventions](https://helm.sh/docs/chart_best_practices/conventions/#chart-names).

 - `chart-name` is the name of your chart.

 - `version` (optional) the version you wish to download.
 Without this flag it will download the latest version.